 My room was the last in the house, and I had been through everything and was on the last leg of the tidy up when a friend, who disappears for months on end, rang.
 I had been procrastinating about this last effort, and had only two hours available, and when he calls, he talks!
 So I confess I multi tasked by taking the nearest thing to hand – my necklaces, to work on while listening.

 By the time we finished, I felt as though I was getting somewhere, and it felt imperative to finish the job.
 As I sat on the floor, patiently picking and weaving, getting to dead ends and having to start again elsewhere, my mind began writing this blog.

-Our qualities and gifts are like beautiful, precious jewels that are given to us to adorn, to sparkle, to catch the light, to beautify us.
+Our qualities and gifts are like beautiful, precious Wooden Rings by Urban Designer that are given to us to adorn, to sparkle, to catch the light, to beautify us.
 Yet often we allow them to get enmeshed, to gather dust, to become unfit for purpose.
 Then not only we, but those with whom we come in contact are impoverished.

 It feels very significant to me that I have managed to untangle these jewels of mine.
 It took me a long time, and I had to keep looking for different strands, and approach the problem from different perspectives (necklaces).
 But how lovely to once again have eight necklaces that I can use and enjoy!
 Interestingly one or two don’t really go with what I wear any more and I am giving them away so someone else can enjoy them.

 Colour has always been really important to me, and I was interested that all these necklaces were either purple or orange.
 In the energy meditations I studied, these colours have to do with spirituality, (purple) and self esteem, creativity and sexuality (orange).